 - In-vehicle sensors and security

-The Mobility SOC must be able to ingest all these feed types, process them and analyze them.
+The Vehicle SOC must be able to ingest all these feed types, process them and analyze them.

 2. Correlation between various feeds